fivebazaar/five-illegal/README.md

 4. **💰 Selling:** There are two ways to sell:
    - Interact with a fixed NPC location to sell your packages.
    - Walk around the Grove or Vinewood areas and interact with NPCs to sell directly.
+   - **🚔 Police Notification:** Selling to NPCs may trigger a police alert.
+   - **📝 Discord Logging:** All sales are logged via Discord webhook.

+## 💊 Additional Features
+- **Drug Effects:** Use processed drugs to experience in-game drug effects.

 ## 🆕 Future Updates
 - ESX support